Are you trying to make goals to help you get a goal? More importantly, are you going to smash them?

 Head to the jobactive website and search for jobs available in your area.
 While you’re there you can also see how you can:

-If starting your own business is one of your goals in 2018, read our post to get advice about where you can help to do it.
+If starting your own business is one of your goals, read our post to get advice about where you can help to do it.

 Images: iStock, giphy